laktak/chkbit/README.md

       --ignore-name=".chkbitignore"
-                                filename that chkbit reads its ignore list from, needs to start with '.' (default: .chkbitignore) --index-db                use a index database instead of index files -w, --workers=5               number of workers to use (default: 5) --[no-]plain              show plain status instead of being fancy -q, --[no-]quiet              quiet, don't show progress/information -v, --[no-]verbose            verbose output
+                                filename that chkbit reads its ignore list from, needs to start with '.' (default: .chkbitignore) --db                      use a index database instead of index files -w, --workers=5               number of workers to use (default: 5) --[no-]plain              show plain status instead of being fancy -q, --[no-]quiet              quiet, don't show progress/information -v, --[no-]verbose            verbose output
   -V, --version                 show version information

-mode
+Mode
-  -c, --check                check mode: chkbit will verify files in readonly
+  -c, --check                chkbit will verify files in readonly mode (default
-                             mode (default mode)
+                             mode)
-  -u, --update               update mode: add and update indices -a, --add-only             add mode: only add new and modified files, do not
+  -u, --update               add and update indices -a, --add-only             only add new and modified files, do not check
-                             check existing (quicker)
+                             existing (quicker)
+      --init-db              initialize a new index database at the given path for use with --db
-  -i, --show-ignored-only    show-ignored mode: only show ignored files
+  -i, --show-ignored-only    only show ignored files
 ```

 ```